sheyangsuzhiyuan-max/AI_support_tickets/README.md

 ## License

-This is an educational project for CA6000 coursework and personal learning.
+This is an educational project for CA6000 coursework.

 ---